-Mr. Malliki (interpretation): Thank you, Mr. Speaker. (interpretation ends) Preventative wasn't answered.
-I'm not getting any answers.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker. (interpretation ends) "Preventative" wasn't an answer.
+Like, I'm not getting any answers.

 Mr. Speaker, as I noted in my member's statement, parents in my constituency don't want to send their children to school out of fear for their safety.
 Students in my constituency are afraid to go to school due to bullying and violence.